 We’ll go over the most popular (gaming) switch manufacturers and briefly highlight what features they offer on their different switches.
 For now we’ve got the most commonly used switches on here, but of course we’ll keep updating this article in the future.

-In this list we talk about the required actuation force (which basically means how hard you have to press the key for it to be registered), the actuation point (how far the key has to physically travel for it to active) and the total travel distance (how far the key goes before bottoming out).
+In this list we talk about the required actuation force (which basically means how hard you have to press the key for it to be registered), the actuation point (how far the key has to physically travel for it to activate) and the total travel distance (how far the key goes before bottoming out).

 Cherry MX is one of the ‘OG’ gaming keyboard switch manufacturers, which makes sense since they’ve been producing keyboard switches since the early 1980’s.
 The company itself is even older than that, being founded by Walter Cherry in 1953.

 They produce a lot of switches, but we’ll go over the most often used ones here.
 All of these have an actuation point of 2 mm and a total travel distance of 4 mm, except for the Speed switches and Low Profile switches.

 Red: A linear switch, and still one of the most popular choices out there.
 It’s a quiet and light switch (45G actuation force) which is very easy to actuate, making it an often chosen option for gaming.

 Silent Red: Basically a silenced version of the red switches.
 There’s a small rubber piece inside the switch that muffles the sound of the key returning to its original position.
 The actuation force remains the same as that of the basic Reds.

 Speed: These are basically Reds with a shorter actuation point (1.2 mm), which in theory makes them even faster to actuate, but since the difference is less than one millimeter the difference is really hard to notice in practice.

 Black: Another linear option.
 Black switches are basically heavier versions of the Reds.
 They require an actuation force of 60g instead of the Reds 45g, which makes it so that there’s quite a bit more resistance.